ELF-Lab/OjibweCG/documentation/01_overview.md

-Here we see that the word mazina'igan gets two parses by the FST, both of which share the lemma 'mazina'igan'.
-(1) is parsed as an animate proximate singular noun and (2) is parsed as an inanimate singular noun.
+Here we see that the word *mitig* gets two parses by the FST, both of which share the lemma `mitig`.
+In the FST analyses, (1) is parsed as an animate proximate singular noun and (2) is parsed as an inanimate singular noun.
 An important thing to remember is that the FST works at the word-level, meaning that it will always output all analyses possible for a given word.

 Remembering that our goal is to disambiguate such readings with multiple analyses, in the next section we’ll see how constraint grammar resolves this ambiguity automatically.